• Skip to primary navigation

 A finished loaf of vegan Irish soda bread on a white and blue towel on a wood cutting board on a dark countertop.
 Raisins are falling off the loaf.

-This delicious bread is just perfect to eat alongside soups like classic minestrone or healthy lentil.
-It's perfect for St. Patrick's Day or any time of the year.
+This delicious bread is just perfect to eat alongside soups like roasted tomato basil soup or classic chicken and rice soup.
+It’s perfect for St. Patrick’s Day or any time of the year.

 Why You’ll Love this Recipe